sosandroid/AMS_AS5048B/README.md

 	v1.0 - First release

-AS5048B is a 14-bit rotary position sensor with digital angle (I2C) and PWM output.
+AS5048B is a 14-bit magnetic rotary position sensor with digital angle (I2C) and PWM output.
-This library deals only withe the I2C channel
+This library deals only with the I2C channel

 [AS5048B's](http://www.ams.com/eng/Products/Position-Sensors/Magnetic-Rotary-Position-Sensors/AS5048B) AMS page.